-Bleed each radiator with a cool spot
+Bleed any radiator with a cool spot

 Use an old cloth to catch any drips and turn the key or screwdriver anticlockwise – do so slowly, a quarter turn should be enough.
-You will hear a hissing noise when the air is being released.
+You will hear a hissing noise when the trapped air is being released.
 Be ready to close the valve quickly as soon as the hissing stops and liquid starts to emerge through the valve.

-An important thing to do is check the colour of the water coming out of the radiator – if it’s anything other than clear, then you may have a buildup of sludge in your system (see Flushing below).
+An important thing to do is check the colour of the water coming out of the radiator – if it’s anything other than clear, then you may have a build-up of sludge in your system (see Flushing below).

-What to check afterwards.
+What to check afterwards

 Signs of sludge building up

 There are some signs to look out for to assess if it’s time to flush the system, starting with the colour of the water when you bleed the radiators.
 If it’s clear, you’re OK.
-If it’s slightly brown, then you’ve got sludge in the system and you therefore need to get it flushed.
+If it’s slightly brown, then you’ve got sludge in the system, and you therefore need to get it flushed.
 If the water is very dark brown, then you’ve got a major problem with sludge and need to get it flushed as soon as possible.

-Preventing sludge build up
+Preventing sludge build-up

 You can now take measures to prevent sludge building up in your central heating system, which will protect your system and save money on flushing it.
 A magnetic boiler filter will collect the sludge and allow you to remove it easily and cheaply.
 Filters cost less than £100 and are relatively straightforward to install.
 They only need cleaning once a year, so if you don’t fancy doing it yourself, you could ask the plumber to add the job to your annual boiler service.